Pro-active prevention: Principles of injury prevention for people who live an active lifestyle

-For professional and amateur athletes alike, injuries are often part and parcel of participating in your chosen sport.
+For anyone involved in an active lifestyle, ranging from professional athletes to amateur athletes, experiencing an injury is an unfortunate reality in participating in your chosen sport or activity.
 Nothing is more frustrating than being forced into time away from training or competition due to a preventable injury.

 Although all sports differ in the physical strain they place in the body, there are a number of general principles that should guide any basic injury prevention program.